Understanding SAP JVA

 Managing the venture on a day to day basis

-The non operator is the other partner in the venture i.e. the partner that is not the operator.
+The non operator is the other partner in the Joint Venture i.e. the partner that is not the operator.
 In this example, Chevron and Schlumbruger are the non operators.
 The non operator gets invoiced from the operator and they need to pay these invoices on time and are also responsible in maintaining their owns books.

 The operator and non operator are created in SAP as business partners.
 These are also vendors and customers in SAP.

 E.g. if as the operator you are sending an invoice, the invoice is to a customer, so this partner has to be created in the system as a customer.
 Similarly for a non operated venture, you would create the partner as a vendor as they are sending you an invoice and you need to pay them

 The non operator is responsible for

 - Paying all the bills on time

 - paying all the cash calls on time

 - Reconciling his books

 Cutback is theprocess of distributingexpenses andrevenues to the partners in aventure.The Operatormanagers theventure and calculates the share of the nonoperators at monthend.
 This process is called cutback.

 E.g. if there was a $100 share that needs to be split between 2 partners in the percentage of 60/40.
 The cutback program will calculate that the non operating partner owes $40.The gross costs are stored in ledger 4A and the net costs i.e. the partner cost of $40 and operator cost of $60 is stored in the 4B ledger.The cutback program looks at all the gross costs in the 4A ledger and then applies them based on the percentages specified in the joint operating agreement.